 Not Eligible Example: Routine debugging or minor software updates.

-The CRA recognizes three primary categories of eligible work:
+The Canada Revenue Agency (CRA) recognizes three main categories of eligible SR&ED work:

 🧪 Basic Research